elroshan/data_ingestion_assignment/README.md

-Intorduction
+# Intorduction

-A data engineering assignment that ingests data about Air Quality Measures on the National Environmental Health Tracking Network.
-The data is downloaded from data.gov and it's in Json format.
+A data pipeline that ingests data about Air Quality Measures on the National Environmental Health Tracking Network.
+The json format data is downloaded from data.gov.

-Implementation overview
+# Implementation overview

 The solution consists of two services.
 - A containerized Python application which reads, validates and transfers data to PostgreSQL.
-- A containerized PstgreSQL as data warehouse.
+- A containerized PstgreSQL where data is stored in relational format.

-Both services are designed to be run in one container and the docker-compose file can be found in the root directory of the project.
+The docker-compose file in the root directory is used to define the services.

-Prerequisits:
+# Prerequisites
-To install and deploy components, you need to have Docker.
+To install and deploy, you need to have Docker Desktop.

-Configuration steps:
+# Configuration steps

-Navigate into the root of the project and run the following command: docker compose up --build -d
+Navigate to the root of the project and run the following command:

+`docker compose up --build -d`

 This will build and run two containers mentioned above.

-In order to see the application logs run: docker logs data_ingestion_assignment_app_1
+In order to see the application logs run:

+`docker logs data_ingestion_assignment_app_1`

+# Notes
-Notes on how the solution is implemented
+Here some high level notes on how the solution was implemented is shared.

-tasks list
+## Tasks list

-Get the docker app "working", prints on screen -- DONE Get the app to connect and query Postgres -- DONE
+- Get the docker app "working", prints on screen.
+- Get the app to connect and query Postgres.
-Get the app to read the meta data from Json file and make create table automatically -- DONE Make a simple data validation to check the length of the each record -- Done Batch insert valid data into the right table and errors into the errors tables  -- DONE Containerize the app and Postgres using Docker-compose --Done
+- Get the app to read the metadata from json file and make 'create table' automatically.
+- Make a simple data validation to check the length of each record.
+- Batch insert valid data into the right table and errors into the invalid-data table.
+- Containerize the app and Postgres using Docker-compose.

-Development considerations
+## Development considerations
-- The data is downloaded from https://catalog.data.gov/dataset/air-quality-measures-on-the-national-environmental-health-tracking-network and storored under the /app directory.
+- The data is downloaded from https://catalog.data.gov/dataset/air-quality-measures-on-the-national-environmental-health-tracking-network and stored under the /app directory.
-- In oredr to overcome the order of getting up postgres and then running the application, "wait-for-it.sh" is used. for more info please see: https://docs.docker.com/compose/startup-order/
+- To start services in the right order, i.e. first postgres and then the application, "wait-for-it.sh" is used. for more info please see: https://docs.docker.com/compose/startup-order/
 - Containerizing the app and Postgres is inspired from: https://github.com/stefanopassador/Tutorial_DockerPythonPostgres

-Next steps:
+## Next steps:
-Improve data validation
+Improve data validation, though given the schema it's hard to imagine what more can be achieved automatically.